greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/init_gpdb.html.md

 2. Save and close the file.

-**Note:** If you are not sure of the host names and/or interface address names used by your machines, look in the `/etc/hosts` file.
+> **Note** If you are not sure of the host names and/or interface address names used by your machines, look in the `/etc/hosts` file.

 ### <a id="topic5"></a>Creating the Greenplum Database Configuration File